What is endometriosis?

 Endometriosis is a disorder in which endometrial tissue (the tissue that lines the inside of the uterus) grows outside your uterus.
 Endometriosis most commonly involves your ovaries, fallopian tubes, and the tissue lining your pelvis.
 Rarely, endometrial-like tissue may be found beyond the pelvic cavity.

-Endometriosis symptoms include severe pelvic pain, menstrual cramping, heavy periods, and pain with intercourse.
-The abnormal tissue can also form scars on the pelvic organs called adhesions which can cause infertility problems.
+Endometriosis symptoms include severe pelvic pain, uterine cramping, heavy periods, and pain with intercourse.
+The abnormal tissue can also form scars on the pelvic organs called adhesions, which can cause infertility problems.

 How do I know if I have endometriosis?